redhauser/peaceduke-discord-bot/patchnotes.md

 ## Post 1.4 Update Patches patch notes:

+`1.4.6` - YES.
+Now both `config` command and the init script can check whether the bot has access to slash commands on a given server.
+This will prevent crashes when someone is trying to add slash commands to a server where the bot doesn't have the scope `application.commands`!
+I'm glad i found out how to fix this!
+Also, a few `rolehandler` and role-tracking changes (specifically, custom emojis are now saved as an ID, and `rolehandler` now verifies whether the input was en emoji or not).

 `1.4.5` - the `plist show` command now accepts a @user mention or a playlist name/id.
 I really hope it works...
 I mean, it seems to be working...
 Also!
 Made the `say` command funnier.
 Added a few things to the to-do list.

 `1.4.4` - updated the `ox` command.
 It doesn't look outdated anymore, cus it uses the great technology of Discord embeds.
 Slightly updated the `poll` command, and a few grammar changes here and there.